the-real-cphillips/recipes/portuguese/rissois-de-camarao.md

 # Rissois De Camarao
-A Portuguese fried shrimp empanada sorta thing... a staple in the culture.
+A Portuguese fried shrimp turnover kinda thing.
+Commonly used as an appetizer, they are delicious.

 ## Core Ingredients